-The exposure to the decline in housing values varied not only geographically, but also across different age and income groups.
-As shown in Table 1, ownership rates during the survey period (November 2009-January 2010) varied from 58% for those under 40, to 78% among those aged 40 to 55, and 84% for those older than 55.
-7 Homeownership rates also increased monotonically with household income, with 50% of those with incomes under \$30K owning a home, while 91% did so among those earning more than \$75K.
-The home ownership rate among college graduates was 80%, while in what we refer to as the "bubble states", the five states that experienced the largest housing boom and bust, the rate was slightly below the overall sample mean of 68%.
+Exposure to declines in housing values varied not only geographically, but also across different age and income groups.
+As shown in Table 1, ownership rates during the survey period (November 2009-January 2010) varied from 58% for those under 40, to 78% among those aged 40 to 55, and 84% for those older than 55.8 Homeownership rates also increased monotonically with household income, with 50% of those with incomes under \$30K owning a home, while 91% did so among those earning more than \$75K.
+The home ownership rate among college graduates was 80%, while in what we refer to as the "bubble states", the five states that experienced the largest housing booms and/or busts, the rate was 68%, slightly below the overall sample mean of 72%.9

-As shown in Table 1, the average and median perceived price declines over the past year varied little by age, education and income, but were considerably larger in the bubble states, in which prices during the past year fell on average by almost 10 percent.
-Similarly, the proportion of people who perceived the current value of their home to be lower than what they paid for it, was 35% in the bubble states, whereas for the country as a whole it was 24%.
+As shown in Table 1, the average and median perceived price declines during the year preceding the interview date varied little by age, education and income, but were considerably larger in the bubble states, in which prices during the past year were believed to have fallen on average by almost 10 percent.
+Similarly, the proportion of people who perceived the current value of their home to be lower than what they paid for it was 35% in the bubble states, whereas for the country as a whole it was 24%.
 The rate was also higher among homeowners under age 40 and those with incomes under \$30,000, of whom a much higher proportion bought their homes after 2005.

 Reflecting a greater share of homeowners who have paid off their mortgages, the proportion of owners who have an outstanding balance on their mortgage is much lower amongst older individuals.
-Among homeowners with mortgages, at the end of 2009, 21% reported to be "underwater" at the time of the survey, with the fraction being the highest among those under age 40 (31%) and those living in the bubble states (29%).
-As shown
+Among homeowners with mortgages, at the end of 2009, 21% reported to be "underwater" at the time of the survey, with the fraction being the highest